-Cr Russ Fishwick, JP is on approved leave of absence for the period 15 November to 20 December 2017, which includes the next scheduled meeting.
+Cr Russ Fishwick, JP is on approved leave of absence between the periods 15 November and 20 December 2017 and 25 January and 18 February 2018, which includes the next scheduled meeting.
+Cr Mike Norman has also signaled an intent to request leave of absence between 22 February and 3 March 2018 as well as between 6 April and 13 April 2018.
 Previous legal advice requires that where the City requires to be represented in the absence of a nominated member to the MRC it must do so by specific resolution for a specified period.